Medically reviewed on Jun 13, 2018

 Seizure symptoms can vary widely.
 Some people with epilepsy simply stare blankly for a few seconds during a seizure, while others repeatedly twitch their arms or legs.
 Having a single seizure doesn't mean you have epilepsy.
 At least two unprovoked seizures are generally required for an epilepsy diagnosis.

-Even mild seizures may require treatment because they can be dangerous during activities such as driving or swimming.
-Treatment with medications or sometimes surgery can control seizures for about 80 percent of people with epilepsy.
-Some children with epilepsy may also outgrow their condition with age.
+Treatment with medications or sometimes surgery can control seizures for the majority of people with epilepsy.
+Some people require lifelong treatment to control seizures, but for others, the seizures eventually go away.
+Some children with epilepsy may outgrow the condition with age.

-Because epilepsy is caused by abnormal activity in brain cells, seizures can affect any process your brain coordinates.
+Because epilepsy is caused by abnormal activity in the brain, seizures can affect any process your brain coordinates.
 Seizure signs and symptoms may include:

 - Temporary confusion